Silicon Valley HQ

 While in B2C it is less important and a low number may or may not reflect effective upstream marketing (ie., users arrive ready to buy), in B2B we pay special attention to pages per session in performance reviews.

-A higher pages number, particularly combined with a high duration, often reflects a site doing what we want it to be doing — helping customers learn about our clients and what they offer in a clear, intuitive way.
+A higher pages number, particularly combined with high duration, often reflects a site doing what we want it to be doing — helping customers learn about our clients and what they offer in a clear, intuitive way.
 In rare cases, an unusually high pages number may reflect usability issues around content expectations or arrangement, but more commonly it indicates a clear pathway and a good user experience.

 Pages per session on the low side can be a warning sign that the right users aren’t coming in, that the next step isn’t clear enough, or that the design and/or content aren’t engaging enough to keep users interested in moving forward.